 The work in the Gulf is expected to last at least two more months and GM will continue to assist suppliers in collecting booms until the need no longer exists.
 The automaker anticipates enough material will be gathered that it can be used as components in other Chevrolet models.

 The world’s first electric vehicle with extended range, the Chevy Volt was recently awarded Green Car of the Year by Green Car Journal.

-GM is dedicated to reducing its waste and pollutants, and recycles materials at every state of the product lifecycle.
-It uses recycled and renewable materials in its cars and trucks, which are at least 85 percent recyclable.
-Used tires, old plastic bottles, denim and nylon carpet are all redirected from landfills and reused in select GM vehicles.
+GM is dedicated to reducing its waste and pollutants.
+It recycles materials at every state of the product lifecycle.
+It also uses recycled and renewable materials in its cars and trucks.
+That’s which are at least 85 percent recyclable.
+They also use used tires and old plastic bottles.
+Finally the use denim and nylon carpet.
+Because they are all redirected from landfills and reused in select GM vehicles.

-GM facilities worldwide recycle 90 percent of the waste they generate.
-The automaker recently announced more than half of its worldwide facilities are now landfill-free – all manufacturing waste is recycled or used to create energy.
+In conclusion, GM facilities worldwide recycle 90 percent of the waste they generate.
+The automaker recently announced more than half of its worldwide facilities are now landfill-free.
+Finally, all manufacturing waste is recycled or used to create energy.

 Source: PR Newswire